 Mind Share Partners stands in solidarity with Ukraine.
-We've curated a list of trustworthy organizations that are directly supporting the people of Ukraine, and resources to support employee mental health.
+We've curated a list of trustworthy organizations that directly support the people of Ukraine and resources to support employee mental health.

 There are many employees impacted who may never speak up about it, but leadership and company support matter in times of crisis.
 Mind Share Partners 2021 Mental Health at Work Report found that employees who felt supported by their employers amid the pandemic, racial injustices, return to office, and/or with their mental health overall saw better mental health and engagement outcomes.